Dragan Đukić

-Dragan Djukić or Đukić (born 15 July 1987) is a Swiss football player who plays for SC Young Fellows Juventus.
+Dragan Đukić or Djukić (born 15 July 1987) is a Swiss retired football player.

 Career

 The Swiss player began his career at FC Blue Stars Zürich in 1997 and played there in the E- and D-youth.
 In 1999, he joined Grasshopper.
 In July 2006 he debut for the first team of Grasshopper; he played as substitute for Fabio Coltorti each one game at UI Cup and Swiss Super League.

 After the transfer from Fabio Coltorti abode Djukic in the season 2007/08 surrogate and joined in July 2008 to FC Wohlen, in January 2009 left Wohlen and signed for SC Kriens.

 International

-Đukić succeeded the jump in the Swiss national team U-16 and U18.
-He was promoted in November 2006 at first for the Swiss U-21 team.
+Đukić has represented Switzerland in the national youth teams U-16, U-18 and U-21.